 As mentioned, owners of small businesses have to multi-task to the extreme and carry a heavy load.

-This becomes another balancing act – weighing up the need to pay salaries and subcontracting fees, against the return on this investment in terms of freeing your own time up.
+This becomes another balancing act – weighing up the need to pay salaries and subcontracting fees, against freeing up your own time.

 Tax and the Economy

-At the time of creating this guide, owners of small businesses have a huge question mark hanging over them.
+At the time of creating this guide to small business finance, owners of small businesses have a huge question mark hanging over them.
 One that impacts on whether their revenue will be sufficient to underpin business stability and growth – Brexit.
 Until we come through the other side, the wisest owner-managers are simply keeping their financial status healthy enough to withstand any outcome.

 Regulation and Compliance

-Tax obligations are not the only compliance issues which can impact on the financial plans of small business owners.
+Tax obligations are not the only compliance issues which can impact on small business owners’ financial plans.

-Every sector of business now has its own set of trade regulations to follow, and dependent on the field you are in, some bring substantial potential penalties for noncompliance.
+Every sector has its own set of trade regulations to follow and some bring substantial potential penalties for noncompliance.

-Which means financial, business and HR planning need to be orchestrated to fund key new appointments well in advance, so recruitment gaps don’t shred holes in your ability to go forwards.
+Which means financial, business and HR planning need to fund key new appointments well in advance, so recruitment gaps don’t shred holes in your ability to go forwards.

 As cash is such a troublesome issue for small businesses, owners need to be constantly looking for ways to do things quicker, more productively, leaner and cheaper.
 Waste is the enemy of enterprise, and cost-cutting is a way of life in modern business.